 Just because someone is afflicted with a mental health or psychological issue does not mean that they are automatically unfit to be a parent.
 Many conditions are treatable with diet, therapy, and medication.
 Parents who commit to a course of treatment have a greater chance of retaining custody of their children, even if psychological tests indicate that they have a problem.

 It is also important to be prepared to undergo psychological testing, yourself.
 Courts will be more inclined to have both parents submit to testing to make sure that there are no threats to a child’s safety, health, or well-being.
 If you do not want to be tested you may want to think twice before asking the court to examine your child’s other parent.

 Los Angeles Child Custody Attorneys

 Do you think your child’s other parent is suffering from a psychological condition that puts your child at a risk of harm?
 Call the child custody lawyers at Berenji & Associates today to learn more about how you can request psychological testing in your Los Angeles child custody case.
 We will explain the steps involved in making this request and answer any questions you have.
-We offer a free case evaluation, so do not hesitate to call us today.
+We offer a case evaluation, so do not hesitate to call us today.